Custom Metadata Types Salesforce

 3. Hierarchical Data Structures:

-Custom Metadata Types Salesforce supports hierarchical data structures, making them suitable for representing organizational hierarchies, product hierarchies, or any other data with parent-child relationships.
-This capability is pivotal in scenarios like modeling organizational structures or product categorizations.
+Custom Metadata Types Salesforce supports hierarchical data structures, making them suitable for representing organisational hierarchies, product hierarchies, or any other data with parent-child relationships.
+This capability is pivotal in scenarios like modelling organisational structures or product categorisations.

 4. Data Templates: